-Almonty's wholly owned indirect subsidiary, Daytal has a long-term supply agreement with one customer who participates in the global tungsten business.
+Almonty's wholly-owned indirect subsidiary, Daytal has a long-term supply agreement with one customer who participates in the global tungsten business.
 Currently 100% of the output of Daytal's operations is sold to this customer.
-Almonty is economically dependent on the revenue received from this customer in order to be able to meet its current obligations.
+Almonty is economically dependent on the revenue received from this customer in order to be able to meet its current obligations and is subject to the pricing terms set out in the supply agreement.
 There is no guarantee that Almonty would be able to find an alternative customer or customers on market terms similar to its existing supply agreement should this current customer cease operations or become unable to pay Almonty under the current contract.

-Daytal has a long term contract with Sanchez y Lago ("SYL") under which SYL carries out contract mining activities for Daytal at the Los Santos Project.
+Daytal's contract with Sanchez y Lago ("SYL"), under which SYL carries out contract mining activities for Daytal at the Los Santos Project, expired in April 2012.
+Daytal is currently negotiating a new contract with SYL to cover the life of the mine and the parties have agreed to continue under the general terms of the expired contract during the negotiation period.
 Daytal currently does not have any mining capabilities of its own and relies on SYL for all mining activity, including waste rock removal, pit development and delivery of ore to Daytal's crushing and processing plant.
-The current SYL contract expires in April 2012.
-Daytal intends to renew its contract with SYL when the current contract expires.
 There is no guarantee that Daytal will be able to negotiate a new contract with SYL and, in the event that a new contract is entered into, there is no guarantee that it will be on terms favourable to Daytal.
-Should Daytal be unable to renew its contract with SYL there is no guarantee that Daytal will be able to replace SYL with another contract mining firm.
-Any disruption in the contract mining services provided by SYL would have a negative impact on Daytal's short-term economic viability.
+Should Daytal be unable to renew its contract mining firm.
+Any disruption in the contract mining services provide by SYL would have negative impact on Daytal's short-term economic viability.